faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 The lines between AI-generated and AI-assisted content are vague.

-Who likes adding an AI disclosure on the top of their post.
+Who likes adding an AI disclosure at the top of their post.
 Not me!

 ---

-As Stephen King says in On Writing, "To write is human, to edit divine."
+As Stephen King says in *On Writing*, "To write is human, to edit divine."

-Why don't we take up this divine job of editing ourselves.
+Why don't we take up this divine job of editing ourselves?

 Let's put in some effort, shall we?